Triazeugacanthus

 Triazeugacanthus is an extinct genus of spiny shark from the Devonian of Canada.
 It contains a single species, Triazeugacanthus affinis.
 With total length up to 5.272 cm, it is known from multiple ontogenetic stages.

+Palaeobiology

+Life history

+In larval T. affinis, the first anatomical features to develop are the notochordal elements and the eye lenses.
+Otoliths form shortly afterwards.
+The first appendicular elements to develop are the scapulocoracoid and the pectoral spine.